- Watch Steve Lucas of SAP confuse the meaning of “magnanimous” and call out other vendors for greedy.

 Join us on this journey as we analyze this delectable article from Diginomica.

 “Lucas’ vision for SAP centres around two different proposals.
 Firstly, that SAP’s technology offering is now completely modular (although there are exceptions to this).
 This means that customers no longer have to buy into a full ‘suite’, they can pick and choose elements of the SAP platform they wish to make use of – whether that’s the new SAP Cloud for Analytics, the HANA Cloud Platform, Vora or SuccessFactors.”

 Diginomica simply accepts this but without observing that this is not the way that SAP works on accounts.
 SAP uses the initial sale of a product to push more and more SAP into an account.
 The number of companies that SAP products that do not use the ERP system are small.
 For example, the companies that use HANA but don’t have SAP’s ERP system is non-existent.
 SAP is an oligopolistic software company that competes through account control.
 SAP is as closed a system as there is in enterprise software.

 Diginomica just allows this statement from Steve Lucas to slide right by them.

-Secondly, the products mentioned by Steve Lucas, SAP Cloud for Analytics, HANA Cloud Platform or Vora are very lightly implemented products with weak futures.
-HANA Cloud Platform is not particularly useful and is designed by SAP marketing to both cloud wash, and HANA wash other products.
+Secondly, the products mentioned by Steve Lucas, SAP Cloud for Analytics, HANA Cloud Platform, or Vora are very lightly implemented products with weak futures.
+HANA Cloud Platform is not particularly useful and is designed by SAP marketing to both cloud wash, and HANA washes other products.

 SuccessFactors is also misleading.
-SuccessFactors stands “alone” because SuccessFactors was an acquisition, and still after over five years after the acquisition, there are many complaints about SuccessFactors’ integration to the rest of ERP.
+SuccessFactors stands “alone” because SuccessFactors was an acquisition, and still, after over five years after the purchase, there are many complaints about SuccessFactors’ integration to the rest of ERP.